-To help avoid side effects and ensure proper use, talk to your healthcare professional before you take DOXORUBICIN.
+To help avoid side effects and ensure proper use, talk to your healthcare professional before you take Doxorubicin Hydrochloride for Injection USP.
 Talk about any health conditions or problems you may have, including if you:

-- have low blood cell counts; - have liver problems - have higher than normal levels of bilirubin in your blood, - have or have a history of heart disease, recent heart attack or irregular heartbeat; - are taking other medicines that affect your heart (including calcium channel blockers) - have been previously treated with DOXORUBICIN or other anti-cancer drugs, including anthracycline medicines; - are taking trastuzumab or have had it within the last 7 months - have previously received radiation treatment to the chest
+- have low blood cell counts; - have liver problems; - have higher than normal levels of bilirubin in your blood; - have or have a history of heart disease, recent heart attack or irregular heartbeat; - are taking other medicines that affect your heart (including calcium channel blockers);

+- have been previously treated with Doxorubicin Hydrochloride for Injection USP or other anticancer drugs, including anthracycline medicines; - are taking trastuzumab or have had it within the last 7 months; - have previously received radiation treatment to the chest.